lab1092/blender-manual_ja/manual/textures/mapping/uv/unwrapping.rst

 It can also work on several meshes at once.
 It has several options that appear in the Tool Shelf:

-You can set the tool to map just :guilabel:`Selected Faces` or :guilabel:`All Faces` if working with a single mesh.
+You can set the tool to map just *Selected Faces* or *All Faces* if working with a single mesh.

-The :guilabel:`Selected Mesh Object` option works on multiple meshes.
-To use this, in :guilabel:`Object Mode` select several mesh objects, then go into :guilabel:`Edit Mode` and activate the tool.
+The *Selected Mesh Object* option works on multiple meshes.
+To use this, in *Object Mode* select several mesh objects, then go into *Edit Mode* and activate the tool.

 Share Tex Space
    This is useful if mapping more than one mesh.
 It attempts to fit all of the objects' faces in the UV bounds without overlapping.
 New UV Layer
    If mapping multiple meshes, this option creates a new UV layer for each mesh.
 See :doc:`Managing the Layout </textures/mapping/uv/layout_management>`.
 New Image
-   Assigns new images for every mesh, but only one if :guilabel:`Shared Tex Space` is enabled.
+   Assigns new images for every mesh, but only one if *Shared Tex Space* is enabled.

    Image Size
       Set the size of the new image.